top of page

 Professor Ahmed notes that ‘these questions are extremely relevant both in global and local context, given that: i) Indigo is being revived in Bangladesh today, that ii) signs of discontent, even violence amongst farmers can easily be discerned from recent news that some of them have even set fire to their own crop to protest against falling price of coarse paddy, and also that iii) encounters with IS militants operating in Bangladesh have been reported.

-With the objective of comprehending what people remember, ethnographic data will be collected by: participant observation (where possible), conversation, semi-structured interview, genealogical investigation and detailed work with key cultural consultants.
-Archival research will also be employed.
-The results will be explored in a research paper.
+With the objective of comprehending what people remember, ethnographic data was collected through: participant observation (where possible), conversation, semi-structured interview, genealogical investigation and detailed work with key cultural consultants.
+The results were explored in the monograph below:

 bottom of page